 Note: You may be required to reboot after your CAN driver installation.
+Any of the CAN interface devices mentioned about can be purchased through SimLab.

 Using Allegro Hand Application Studio (AHAS)

 If you have not yet installed Allegro Hand Application Studio (AHAS) or your CAN interface and driver, please see the Installing Allegro Hand Application Studio section before reading this one.